allenlin113/interview-prep/system-design/README.md

         - Performance
             - Which access patterns require good performance?
         - Consistency vs Availability
-    - Are there any important requirements you have in mind that I’ve overlooked?
+    - Are there any important requirements you have in mind that I've overlooked?
 2. Data Modeling, API, and Scale
     - Data Modeling
         - Structured data